jrebecchi/xpath-helper/python/xpath-helper/README.md

 )
 str(el) # "//*[contains(@class, 'a-link') and (@href)]"

-# Find an element that has a CSS class 'foo' or a CSS class 'bar'
+# Finds an element that has a CSS class 'foo' or a CSS class 'bar'
 el = xh.get_element(
   filter.attribute_contains('class', 'foo').or_operator(
     filter.attribute_contains('class', 'bar')